 There is no CAHMS available in Ramstein.
 It may be possible to access remote services via the Central European Practice.
 If this is desired please call the CEP on 0032 6544 2280.

 Who Should I Talk To?

-Who should I talk to at St David’s School about my child’s difficulties with learning/ Special Educational Needs or disability (SEND)?
+Who should I talk to at St David’s School about my child’s difficulties with learning/ Special and Additional Educational Needs (SAEN)?

 1. Class teacher

 St David’s School operates an ‘open-door’ policy- if you have any concerns about your child’s learning, we recommend that you discuss them with the class teacher in the first instance.
 Either speak to your child’s teacher at the end of the school day or contact the office to make an appointment.

 - Checking on the progress of your child and identifying, planning and delivering any additional help your child may need (this could be things like targeted work, additional support) and letting the AHT Inclusion know as necessary.

 - Writing Individual Learning Plans and sharing and reviewing these with parents at least once each term and planning for the next term.